Jatzelberger/gw2-upload-tool/README.md

 - [ ] Fix: _statue of Fate_ is shown as _Dhuum_
 - [ ] Add support to uncompressed .evtc files
 - [ ] Add support for fractals and strike missions
+- [ ] Fix icon bugs when Windows Scale is above 100%

 ## FAQ
 **Is it safe to use?**